ChuhuaW/All-Hands-on-Desk/README.md

 The dataset and model files are uploaded to my IU Box, and you can download them from here.
-When download is complete, please move all file in the directory  '/lib/datasets/data/egohands_data'
+When download is complete, please move all file under the directory to '/lib/datasets/data/egohands_data'
 ## I'm listing all the codes I have contributed to the repo:

 1. All matlab codes under 'Matlab_data_processing/'.
 In order to use them, you will need to download [EgoHands data](http://vision.soic.indiana.edu/projects/egohands/)